sreitich/sreitich.github.io/_posts/2025-3-15-cone-trace.markdown

 If you've used Unreal Engine before, you may know that there are only four different trace shapes built into the engine: **line**, **box**, **sphere**, and **capsule**.

 This is because traces, sweeps, and overlaps use a structure called `FCollisionShape`, which can only represent these four shapes.
-And the reason why simply has to do with performance.
+And the reason why has to do with performance.

 Important vocab!
 A "trace" is a raycast query that traces a line through the world.
 A "sweep" is a different type of query that moves a geometry object along a line.
 In other words, a "trace" is a trace with a line and a "sweep" is a trace with any other shape.
 In Unreal, this might be confusing because in the Kismet library, both of these queries are referred to as "traces."
-However, under the hood, these shape "traces" (e.g. `UKismetSystemLibrary::SphereTraceSingle`) are actually performing sweeps.
-So, really, we'll be making a "cone _sweep_" function, but we'll still call it a trace to align with Unreal's conventions.
+Under the hood, however, these shape "traces" (e.g. `UKismetSystemLibrary::SphereTraceSingle`) are actually performing sweeps.
+We'll really be making a "cone _sweep_" function, but we'll still call it a "trace" to align with Unreal's conventions.
 {: .notice--info}

 Unreal Engine used to use PhysX to drive its physics simulations.
 In PhysX, these shapes are _primitives_ because they can be represented using pure mathematics, which makes them extremely efficient to compute compared to more complex shapes (which would require you to perform computations on individual triangles).